rgwch/ungrad-server/dispatcher/whatisit.md

     - In case of "post" requests: The request body as a JsonObject.

-(You might want to check the submodule "tester", `ch.elexis.ungrad.server_test.SelfTest`for an example how to do this)
+(You might want to check the submodule "Server Info", `ch.elexis.ungrad.server_test.SelfTest`for an example how to do this)

 ### Access permissions